Inspiring Insights from A Top Guitarist: Steve Morse

-He’s not only an incredibly guitar player, he’s also an air line pilot, engineers his albums, and is a really inspiring human being.
+He’s not only an incredible guitar player, he’s also an airline pilot, engineers his albums, and is a really inspiring human being.

-That is why I wanted to share some of his insights here on technique, on how to practice and on musicianship.
+That is why I wanted to share some of his insights here on technique, how to practice, and musicianship.

 Steve Morse On Technique